why Exelon Corporation [EXC] is a Good Choice for Investors After New Price Target of $46.04

-Exelon Corporation [NASDAQ: EXC] slipped around -0.05 points on Tuesday, while shares priced at $39.34 at the close of the session, down -0.13%.
-The company report on May 26, 2023 at 5:54 PM that ComEd Annual Energy Efficiency Investment Proposal Provides Customer Savings.
+Exelon Corporation [NASDAQ: EXC] slipped around -0.23 points on Tuesday, while shares priced at $39.75 at the close of the session, down -0.58%.
+The company report on June 6, 2023 at 2:20 PM that ComEd Awards Nearly $250,000 in Scholarships for Illinois Students Pursuing Future Careers in STEM.

-Electric company builds on program that has saved customers more than $7.6 billion.
+Future of Energy Scholarship Fund enters its second year, with 47 awards to help remove barriers to college degrees in STEM.

 Sponsored